Math 441 Section 201

-We will have about 15 minute group presentations as progress reports on Thursday February 27 and Tuesday March 4.
+We will have about 15 minute group presentations as progress reports on Friday October 24 and Monday October 27.
 Aim to have a nice overview of the problem (this will probably be useful later on when you are doing your write up) and give some sample input/output to indicate your progress to date.
-The final project is Due Tuesday April 1.
+The final project is due Friday November 21.

 Grading this course can be a challenge.
 It is disconcerting for students that